mhoffman/kmos/doc/source/tutorials/first_model_api.rst

 The remaining work is to populate the `process list` and the `parameter list`.
 The parameter list defines the parameters that can be used in the expressions of the rate constants.
-In principle one could to without the parameter list and simply hard code all parameters in the process list, however one looses some nifty functionality like easily changing parameters on-the-fly or even interactively.
+In principle one could do without the parameter list and simply hard code all parameters in the process list, however one looses some nifty functionality like easily changing parameters on-the-fly or even interactively.